 After all these steps you will own your German home and benefit from some of the lowest mortgage interest rates in the world!

 All the key issues and notary terms explained in detail

 The purchase contract ("Immobilienkaufvertrag")

-Is there a right of withdrawal from the purchase contract?
+Is there a right to withdrawal from the purchase contract?

 Encumbrance power of attorney ("Belastungsvollmacht")

 If the purchase price is to be partially or fully financed through a mortgage, the purchase contract should contain a so-called encumbrance power of attorney ("Belastungsvollmacht").
 By signing a purchase contract containing this clause, the seller grants the buyer’s financing bank the right to have a land charge (or lien) registered before the buyer actually owns the property.
 Then, after the land charge is registered, the bank is later willing to disburse the loan amount without the buyer actually owning the property yet.

 In other words, this clause solves the chicken and egg problem: how can you get the money from the mortgage bank, to pay the owner to transfer the property, before the bank has the certainty of being entitled to the property if needed.